 Now, let’s dive into choosing colors for your slides, your brand, and even your sales page.
 If you already have a brand, use your brand colors in your slides.

-If you don’t have a brand or a color palette picked already, that’s okay.
+If you don’t have a brand or a color palette picked already, that’s OK.
 Picking colors for your slides is a really easy place to start.
 Choose two to three colors to use throughout your slides.
 Pick one dark and one light color because they stand out the best when used together.
 Then pick a third complementary color to use for emphasis.

 Keep in mind ease of legibility and how the colors look together when picking yours.
-To help you choose the colors that work well together, below are three great sites that you can use.
+To help you choose the colors that work well together, below are three great sites you can use.

 Now every color has certain characteristics associated with it.
 Pink, for example, is often associated as a feminine and romantic color.

 Green is associated with wealth and balance, while blue is cool and trustworthy.
 Think about it.
-Most of the banks you see, like Chase for example, have blue in their logos.
+Most of the major banks you see—like Chase, for example—have blue in their logos.
 Why?
-Because they want you to trust them that they will take care of your money.
+Because they want you to trust them to take care of your money.

 When choosing colors for your course, business, or brand, think about how you want to be perceived by your audience.

 The colors that you choose for your slides can be used as solid background colors, in shapes, or other design elements along the slides.
 For text, use one color for the header text or when you want to emphasize an important word.
 You can also use the other color for body text.

 Another note on body text is that sticking with black or dark gray or white, depending on the background color, is really best.

 Now let’s go into some tips about typography.
 First, choose a serif or sans serif font for your text.
-They are the easiest to read.
-The difference between them is the serif font is the one with the little tails on the edges of the letters, while the sans serif font does not.
+The difference between them is the serif font has little tails on the edges of the letters, while the sans serif font does not.

 Go with a sans serif or a serif.

 If you go to the website FontSquirrel, you’ll find free fonts for commercial use that can give your content something extra.
 Just like color sites, you can search by key words and font styles, for example, hand lettered, serif script, etc. Then all you need to do is download the fonts that you like and install them on your computer.

 Don’t go for a size 20 font.
 It’s way too small.
 Start with at least 40 points, and even that can be pushing it.
 Bigger is always easier to read.

 Visuals keep your audience engaged, and make your slides look awesome.

 Test out other colors if white doesn’t look great, but just make sure you can read it.

 If the photo has a lot of colors or just a lot of stuff going on, add a shape over it.
 Then add the text on top of your chosen shape.
 When doing so, make sure you add the text in its own text box.
 This way, you have more control over the formatting versus if you add the text directly into this shape.

 Another way to make text readable on a busy photo is to add a solid color rectangle over the image.
-All you need to do is to make a rectangle the size of the slide, pick your color, place it over the photo, and then reduce the opacity until you’ve reached your desired image to color ratio.

-Plus, this is another way to bring your brand colors into your slides.
+All you need to do is to make a rectangle the size of the slide, pick your color, place it over the photo, and then reduce the opacity until you’ve reached your desired image-to-color ratio.
+This is another great way to bring your brand colors into your slides.

 You can also reverse that process.
-Instead of putting a color on top of the image, you can reduce the opacity of the image itself, so you can see it faintly in the background.
+Instead of putting a color on top of the image, you can reduce the opacity of the image itself, so it appears faintly in the background.